Non-text Content

 - 1.4.4

-Individual text zoom sizes are included in responsive design.
+Individual text zoom sizes of up to 200 % are included in responsive design.

 - Content